by Matt Slick

-Consider how God would sometimes pronounce judgment on nations, saying He was going to destroy them; and sometimes those nations would repent.
+Consider how God would sometimes pronounce judgment on nations, saying that He was going to destroy them and sometimes those nations would repent.
 God then relented from judging them.
-In other words, He changed his mind and didn’t judge them even though He said he would.
+In other words, He changed His mind and didn’t judge them even though He said that He would.
 Are we to say that God didn’t know from all eternity that they would repent?
-Of course He knew.
-How do we know that He didn’t say He would destroy them to get them to repent, which was all according to His plan?
-Furthermore, God holding back his judgment is consistent with what He already said elsewhere:
+Of course, He knew.
+How do we know that He didn’t say that He would destroy them to get them to repent, which was all according to His plan?
+Furthermore, God holding back His judgment is consistent with what He already said elsewhere:

 “If that nation against which I have spoken turns from its evil, I will relent concerning the calamity I planned to bring on it,” (Jer.
 18:8).